Quick Hitches: Cast Steel VS Welded Steel

 Rhinox Hydraulic Quick Coupler fitted to a Kubota Mini Digger - Cast Steel Hitch

-Fabricated steel quick hitches offer more flexibility for customisation and modifications, making them ideal for customers who require specific adjustments or custom dimensions, such as for a mix and match quick hitch.
-Because fabricated hitches are made from individual parts that are welded together, each component can be adjusted or re-sized before the final assembly.
-This allows manufacturers to accommodate custom orders without significant changes to their production workflow.
+Fabricated quick hitches are often heavier due to the limitations of standard stock thicknesses of the steel components.
+Reducing the plate weights would require extensive machining before assembly, adding cost and complexity to the manufacturing process.
+Complex shapes or curved features are particularly difficult to produce for welded hitches, which often results in multiple plates welded together, adding labour and alignment challenges.
+However, fabricated steel quick hitches offer more flexibility for customisation and modifications, making them ideal for customers who require specific adjustments or custom dimensions, such as for a mix and match quick hitch.
+Since fabricated hitches are made from individual parts that are welded together, each component can be adjusted or re-sized before final assembly, allowing manufacturers to accommodate custom orders without significant changes to their production workflow.
+So, if you're looking for a custom or mix and match quick coupler, a fabricated quick hitch might be the better option for you!

 Rhinox Manual Quick Hitch - Fabricated Steel Hitch